Mark-Kramer/Case-Studies-Python/content/06/filtering-scalp-eeg.md

 **Q.** What is the resulting frequency resolution?

 **A.** The total duration of a trial is 1 s.
 Therefore the frequency resolution is 1/(1 s) = 1 Hz.
-If this answer makes no sense, we recommend reviewing the case study in [chapter 3](../03).
+If this answer makes no sense, we recommend reviewing the case study in [notebook 3](../03).

 </div>